-Below, an asterisk () means the item is subject to the calendar year deductible, \$350 (PPO) or \$500 (Non-PPO).
+Below, an asterisk () means the item is subject to the calendar year deductible, \$450 (PPO) or \$1,000 (Non-PPO).
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.

-High Option Benefits You pay Page

-Medical services provided by physicians:

-Diagnostic and treatment services provided in the office PPO: \$25 copay per visit (No deductible); 10% of Plan allowance 34

-Non-PPO: 30% of our allowance plus amount over our allowance

-Services provided by a hospital:

-• Inpatient PPO: 10% of Plan allowance 56

-Non-PPO: \$300 per admission and 30% of our allowance plus amount over our allowance

-• Outpatient PPO: 10% of Plan allowance 57

-Non-PPO: 30% of our allowance plus amount over our allowance

-Emergency benefits:

-Accidental injury PPO: Nothing 60

-Non-PPO: Any amount over our allowance

-Medical emergency PPO 10% of Plan allowance 60

-Non-PPO: 10% of our allowance plus amount over our allowance

-Mental health and substance use disorder treatment: PPO: \$25 copay per visit (No deductible); 10% of Plan allowance 61

-Non-PPO: 30% of our allowance plus amount over our allowance

-Prescription drugs:

-Network pharmacy \$10 Tier 1/25% Tier 2/45% Tier 3/Specialty drugs 25% Tier 4/25% Tier 5/45% Tier 6 66

-Non-network pharmacy 50% of cost 66

-• Mail order \$20 Tier 1/25% Tier 2/45% Tier 3/25% Tier 4/25% Tier 5/45% Tier 6 66

-Dental care: 71
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office PPO: \$25 copay per visit (No deductible); 15% of Plan allowance 34 Non-PPO: 40% of our allowance plus amount over our allowance Services provided by a hospital: Inpatient PPO: 15% of Plan allowance 55 Non-PPO: \$300 per admission and 40% of our allowance plus amount over our allowance Outpatient PPO: 15% of Plan allowance 56 Non-PPO: 40% of our allowance plus amount over our allowance Emergency benefits: Accidental injury PPO: Nothing 59 Non-PPO: Any amount over our allowance Medical emergency PPO 15% of Plan allowance 59 Non-PPO: 15% of our allowance plus amount over our allowance Mental health and substance use disorder treatment: PPO: \$25 copay per visit (No deductible); 15% of Plan allowance 61 Non-PPO: 40% of our allowance plus amount over our allowance Prescription drugs: Network pharmacy \$10 Tier 1/25% Tier 2/45% Tier 3/Specialty drugs 25% Tier 4/25% Tier 5/45% Tier 6 67 Non-network pharmacy 50% of cost 67 Mail order \$20 Tier 1/25% Tier 2/45% Tier 3 Specialty drugs 25% Tier 4/25% Tier 5/45% Tier 6 67

-30% of Plan allowance plus amount over our allowance Wellness and other special features: Flexible benefits option, 24-hour nurse line, services for deaf and hearing-impaired, Disease Management Program, Review and Reward program, Diabetes and Weight Management Programs, online access to claims information, online Preferred Provider Organization (PPO) directories, Hospital Quality Ratings Guide, Treatment Cost Estimator, online non-FEHB savings on health and wellness products and Health Risk Assessment (HRA) savings.
-See Section 5(h) 72 Protection against catastrophic costs (out-of-pocket maximum): PPO: Nothing after \$5,500 for Self Only or \$9,000 for a Self Plus One or Self and Family enrollment per year Non-PPO: Nothing after \$10,000 for Self Only, or \$15,000 for a Self Plus One or Family enrollment per year Some costs do not count toward this protection 28
+High Option Benefits You pay Page Dental care: 30% of Plan allowance plus amount over our allowance 72 Wellness and other special features: Flexible benefits option, 24-hour nurse line, services for deaf and hearing-impaired, Disease Management Program, Review and Reward program, Diabetes and Weight Management Programs, online access to claims information, online Preferred Provider Organization (PPO) directories, Hospital Quality Ratings Guide, Treatment Cost Estimator, online non-FEHB savings on health and wellness products and Health Risk Assessment (HRA) savings.
+See Section 5(h) 73 Protection against catastrophic costs (out-of-pocket maximum): PPO: Nothing after \$6,500 for Self Only or \$13,000 for a Self Plus One or Self and Family enrollment per year Non-PPO: Nothing after \$12,000 for Self Only, or \$24,000 for a Self Plus One or Family enrollment per year Some costs do not count toward this protection 28

-Summary of Benefits for the CDHP of the APWU Health Plan - 2019
+Summary of Benefits for the CDHP of the APWU Health Plan - 2021

 Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Affordable Care Act Summary of Benefits Coverage at www.apwuhp.com.
+Before making a final decision, please read this FEHB Brochure.
+You can also obtain a copy of our Summary of Benefits Coverage as required by the Affordable Care Act at www.apwuhp.com.
 On this page we summarize specific expenses we cover; for more detail, look inside.